NathanPB/upf-seguranca/README.md

 The default user shipped within the Docker containers has the email of ``admin@admin.com`` and the password of ``admin``.
 You probably want to change that.

+# Specific Business Rules

+- A user can delete only its own account, not other user's account
+- A user can change only its own password, not other user's password
+- Everyone can change everyone's email (I know this is weirdo, but its just a demo for the CRUD)

 # REST Routes

 - **POST** ``/auth`` | **Required Headers**: ``Authorization: email password``